 Their recommendation for cleaning the purification elements makes sense to me too.
 Either every six months or when you notice a reduction in the flow rate.

-Since we’re a pretty big family and we go through a lot of water, I expect I’ll be cleaning the black Berkey water filter elements at the three to the four-month mark.
+Since we’re a big family and go through a lot of water, I expect I’ll clean the black Berkey water filter elements at three to four months.

 The Berkey Clean Water Taste Test

-So as I mentioned at the beginning of this post, our drinking water from the lake has a noticeable fishy smell and taste this year.
+So, as I mentioned at the beginning of this post, our drinking water from the lake has a noticeable fishy smell and taste this year.
 It is even apparent in our washed clothes.
-Well, it was until I started adding a few drops of lemon essential oil to my homemade laundry soap.
+It was until I added a few drops of lemon essential oil to my homemade laundry detergent.

 The girls and I did a “taste test’ of water that has gone through our Berkey filter and water that has gone through our Rainfresh faucet filter.

 The good news?
-No smell or taste of fish in the water from the Berkey water filter system.
-However, there was a distinct rubbery scent for the first couple of days, which has since faded.
+The Berkey water filter system has no smell or taste of fish.
+However, a distinct rubbery scent for the first couple of days has since faded.

-Overall, I'm more than satisfied with it.
-We are now using our Berkey water filter system for all of our drinking water, including hot drinks like tea and coffee.
-We're filling our reusable water bottles, daily.
-And as a mother, I'm enjoying peace of mind, and happy that we're getting more than enough water for our household needs.
+Overall, I'm more than satisfied with our Berkey.
+We now use this water filter system for all our drinking water, including hot drinks like tea and coffee.
+We're filling our reusable water bottles daily.
+And as a mother, I'm enjoying peace of mind and happy that we're getting more than enough water for our household needs.

 Pam